enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

     the few exceptions, it is consolidated.

-    Trailing whitespace is replayed under `option:preserve` and `option:preformatted`, within filter:preserve, and in HereDoc;
+    Trailing whitespace is replayed under `option:preserve` and `option:preformatted`, within filter:preserve and filter:preformatted,
-    it is consolidated in Multiline text.
+    and in HereDoc; it is consolidated in Multiline text.

     Notice that under WSE, "preserve" is changed to consolidate trailing newlines in an expression (that is, the "="-equiv constructs),